-A GRE score of 900 (with no less than a 400 on either the verbal or quantitative portions), is required for unconditional admission into the program.
-It is possible that some applicants who have scored slightly below the 900 mark (e.g., 870, 880), but are strong in other areas (e.g., possess a strong undergraduate GPA), may be considered for conditional admission.
+A combined Verbal + Quantitative GRE score of 900 (with no less than a 400 on either the verbal or quantitative portions) on the old (i.e., pre-2012) GRE test or a combined Verbal + Quantitative score of 291 (with no less than a 140 on the Verbal section or 146 on the Quantitative section) on the updated GRE test is required for unconditional admission into the program.
+It is possible that some applicants who have scored slightly below the 900/291 mark, but are strong in other areas (e.g., possess a strong undergraduate GPA) may be considered for conditional admission.
 Students who are conditionally admitted must obtain at least a 3.25 GPA in their first 12 hours of coursework in the program.

-If you took the GRE and obtained a score below 860, then it is recommended that you retake the GRE.
+If you took the GRE and obtained a score below 860 on the old test or 288 on the new test, then it is recommended that you retake the GRE.
 There are GRE preparation guides that can be purchased at bookstores such as Borders and Walden Books.
-In addition, you might want to consider looking over GRE preparation programs offered by companies such as Kaplan ( http://www.kaptest.com/gre).
+In addition, you might want to consider looking over GRE preparation programs offered by companies such as Kaplan.